denizddogru/eshop-distributed-dotnet-aspire/README.md

 # Aspire Service Defaults

-This project provides common .NET Aspire services such as service discovery, resilience, health checks, and OpenTelemetry.
+This simple learning project provides common .NET Aspire services such as service discovery, resilience, health checks, and OpenTelemetry.
 It is designed to be referenced by each service project in your solution to ensure consistent configuration and behavior across all services.

 ## Features